 Firstly, create a new .txt text file, i.e. with the default Windows Notepad.

 Inside the new .txt document, paste the following code:

-At this point, we have thus obtained the W11_gpedit.bat file.
-Alternatively, you can directly get the .bat file from here if you don’t want to create it yourself.
-Now download the Zip file and then extract it to get the .bat file.
+At this point, we have thus obtained the W11_gpedit.bat File.
+Alternatively, you can directly get the .bat File from here if you don’t want to create it yourself.
+Now download the Zip file and extract it to get the .bat File.

 Now right-click on it and click on the “Run as administrator” option in the context menu.

-Wait until the script completes its action in the Command Prompt window that will open immediately after, and when prompted press any key on the keyboard to close and exit the Command Prompt window.
+Please wait until the script completes its action in the Command Prompt window that will open immediately after, and when prompted, press any key on the keyboard to close and exit the Command Prompt window.

-That’s it; if all went well, the Local Group Policy Editor will now be available on Windows 11 Home operating system.
-As of now, Windows 11 Pro and Enterprise users can access it by sending the gpedit.msc command in the Start menu or in the Run dialogue box.
+That’s it; if all goes well, the Local Group Policy Editor will now be available on Windows 11 Home operating system.
+Windows 11 Pro and Enterprise users can now access it by sending the gpedit.msc command in the Start menu or the Run dialogue box.